Changes to eLodgment

 Automatic Acceptance of Bankruptcy Creditors Petitions and Corporations Winding Up applications

 Some users have experienced problems using the auto-acceptance features for bankruptcy and winding-up matters.
 The feature has been turned off until the issue can be resolved.
-We expect this to be soon.
 In the meantime, Registries will continue to process these matters manually and within the Court's standard processing timeframes.

 If you require further information, please email firstname.lastname@example.org.
 Thankyou for your patience.

 The Federal Court of Australia has made changes to the eLodgment system.
 The primary objective for the changes is to facilitate the automatic acceptance of bankruptcy creditors petitions and corporations winding up applications.
 The changes capitalise on the Court’s eServices capability, to create value in a high volume process and to ensure effective and expeditious discharge of the business of the Court.